InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Be Proactive … About Everything!

-A unique aspect of no longer living in an apartment is that you’ll be free to select the utilities and service providers of your choice instead of using the ones that the building provided in your old place.
+A unique aspect of no longer living in an apartment is that you’ll be free to select the utilities and service providers of your choice instead of using the ones provided by the building in your old place.
 Everyone likes saving money!
 A moving calculator can be incredibly useful and save you money in the long run, as it has everything you’ll be comparing all in one place.
+Other items, such as updating your voter registration and your address, are doable well ahead of your actual move date.
+Did you know you might also need to register your pet in your new location after a move?
+You can take care of some of these items in advance and enjoy your new home to its fullest.